 Dr. Samantha Montano became interested in disasters following a trip to New Orleans immediately following Hurricane Katrina.
 She spent four years in New Orleans working with various nonprofits on recovery efforts related to both Katrina and the BP Oil Disaster in 2010.

 Her education background includes a B.S. in Psychology from Loyola University New Orleans and a M.S. and Ph.D. in Emergency Management from North Dakota State University.
-She is currently an Assistant Professor in the Department of Emergency Management at NDSU.
+She is currently an Assistant Professor of Emergency Management & Disaster Science at University of Nebraska Omaha.

 In addition to research she engages regularly in activist and grassroots work, finding the two inextricably intertwined.